NumPy Notebook

 # (3,1) + (1,3) → (3,3) — outer sum via broadcasting

-When broadcasting produces unexpected shapes, check .shape on both operands first.
+When broadcasting gives you a strange shape, check .shape on both sides first.

 Sorting